shaisachs/osdi-docs/answers.md

 This page defines the Answer resource.

 Answers are responses a person gave to a question defined by the [Question](questions.html) resource.
-For example, a Question might ask, "Do you support John Doe For City Council?" and an answer might be "Yes", indicating the person's resonse to the questio.
+For example, a Question might ask, "Do you support John Doe For City Council?" and an answer might be "Yes", indicating the person's resonse to the question.

 ### Sections